Understanding Medications for Congestive Heart Failure: A Patient's Guide

 Overview of Congestive Heart Failure and Medication Roles

-Congestive heart failure (CHF) is a long-term condition that can be challenging, as it involves the heart's struggle to pump blood efficiently.
+Congestive (CHF) is a long-term condition that can be challenging, as it involves the heart's struggle to pump blood efficiently.
 This often leads to insufficient circulation to meet the body's needs, causing symptoms such as shortness of breath, fatigue, and fluid retention.
 These symptoms can significantly affect your quality of life.
 However, understanding your treatment options can empower you to actively engage in managing your health.

 • Diuretics to help reduce fluid buildup